Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/01-shell-basics.md

 ## Why learn to use a Shell?
 Learning to use a Shell can be challenging, however it is a key skill in bioinformatics, as it is the primary way in which we interface with a lot of bioinformatics software and file types.

-Some bioinformatics softwares provide GUIs that enable users execute tasks with programs that you would otherwise execute using the Shell.
-While such softwares can be powerful in the right context, they can also make it very easy to perform tasks in bioinformatics incorrectly, and should therefore should treated with caution.
+Some bioinformatics software provides GUIs that enable users execute tasks with programs that you would otherwise execute using the Shell.
+While such software can be powerful in the right context, they can also make it very easy to perform tasks in bioinformatics incorrectly, and should therefore should treated with caution.

 ## The Bash shell